 2. Financial Guidance

-When I heard Kim Kardashian made $100,000+ per Instagram post, I, like probably many of you right now, wanted to throw my laptop through a window.
+When I first heard that Kim Kardashian makes $100,000+ per Instagram post, I, like probably many of you right now, wanted to throw my laptop through a window.

-This is where you share your life online to become sort of internet famous.
-With this following, you can partner with sponsors to pay you fat stacks to be featured on your blog.
+If your lifestyle blog is about you and you decide to go the influencer route, you can partner with sponsors to pay you fat stacks to be featured on your blog, Instagram account, etc.

-- In another example, we have Olesya Rulin at Girl Across the Blvd who’s leveraging blog posts and content to become Instagram famous (140,000 + Followers).
+In another example, we have Olesya Rulin at Girl Across the Blvd who leveraged her blog and content to become Instagram famous (140,000 + Followers).

 5. Health and Fitness

-Our first successful blog, Avocadu, is in the health and wellness niche (more specifically weight loss and yoga) and currently generates average revenues of $20,000 per month.
+As we said before, our first successful blog was in the health and wellness niche (more specifically weight loss and yoga) and we were able to take it to over $20,000/month!

-- The Blonde Salad (reportedly bringing in over 10 million from starting its own fashion line)
+- The Blonde Salad (reportedly bringing in over 10 million from starting a fashion line)

 Recipe and food blogs are harder to monetize than most niches, but what they lack in users wanting to spend money, they make up for with MASSIVE traffic.